pompomdev/pompomdev/README.md

 🔏 This is a simple OTP authenticator made using Python.
 You can check it out on [GitHub](https://github.com/pompomdev/2auth).

+## RecoilStore

+**WARNING: CONTENT IN PORTUGUESE** 🎮 A simple game store made using HTML, CSS, JS, and the Firebase API.
+You can check it out on [GitHub](https://github.com/pompomdev/RecoilStore).

 # Get in Touch

 You can reach out to me through the following platforms: